Iwami ware Iwami yaki

 Widely used throughout Japan as bottles for storage

-Excellent cold resistance, low water absorbency, and resistant to breakage
+Excellent cold and breakage resistance, low water absorbency

 Iwami Ware is a form of pottery produced around Gotsu City in Shimane Prefecture.

 The characteristics of Iwami Ware are its strength and low water absorbency, with a surface that is resistant to salt, acid and alkali.
 Large water jugs known as handou are famous, in addition to many small articles produced for daily use, such as tea utensils and tableware, and their resistance to acid and salt also makes them suitable for the storage of dried plums and pickled leeks.